 A group of professional science writers and editors oversees MSDF and produces much of the site’s content.
 The staff works in close collaboration with a distinguished scientific advisory board and under the auspices of the Accelerated Cure Project for Multiple Sclerosis, a nonprofit organization dedicated to curing MS by determining its causes.
 Members of the research community initiate and participate in discussions, suggest story ideas, and communicate needs for centralized online resources that would help them succeed in their collective effort to untangle the causes of this devastating illness and develop therapeutic compounds and strategies.

 MSDF is a joint project of the Accelerated Cure Project for MS (ACP), which creates the site’s content and directs its outreach activities; the MassGeneral Institute for Neurodegenerative Disease (MIND), which developed and supports the site's platform; and the Max Planck Institute for Molecular Genetics, which curates MSGene.

 MSDF is a free resource supported by a generous grant from its founding donor, EMD Serono, a global biopharmaceutical company focusing on neurodegenerative diseases.
+We received additional funding from the National Multiple Sclerosis Society, Sanofi Genzyme, and Biogen.
+Generous individual donors have also contributed to MSDF.
 The forum operates completely independently of its funders, who have no influence over the site's content or operations.